 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

 Update 3/24 - I tossed and turned last night mulling this over and I've decided while I was riding today to not report Strava times in a traditional results fashion due to safety.
 I've realized it's super important that this is more of completion challenge and not a how fast we can ride challenge.
 By posting times and having an omnium based on Strava times, it's inevitable that our most competitive sides will come out: our heads drop over the handle bars in tiredness, we cut corners or take corners too fast, we cross the centerline, and unconsciously take those additional risks that could lead to a hospital visit.
 Now's not the time to visit the hospital.
 So in lieu of a traditional results page and omnium based on placements within a segment, we will only report a list of who completed the stage (without times).
-And we revised the omnium scoring to keep track of who does the most stages by offering 100 points for each completed stage.
-However, we will still use Strava to easily determine who completed a stage and use it to determine the forthcoming stages/routes.
+And we revised the omnium scoring where it will just be a checkmark to say you completed stage.
+However, we will still use Strava use to determine the forthcoming stages/routes.
 With that said, if you personally want to go hard on a segment go for it but there is no incentive or encouragement to do so for the sake of this challenge.
 Just make sure you ride safely and prudently while abiding by traffic laws.
 We hope you understand : )

 First and Foremost - Our intentions are not to skirt around the serious guidelines put in place by health officials.
 We all have an obligation to stop the spread of COVID-19 and to do that we need to follow guidelines.
-At this point going outside while practicing social distancing measures is okay by the Missoula County Health Officials.
+At this point going outside while practicing social distancing measures is okay by the Missoula County Health Officials and the State of Montana.
 However, we must respect any orders to stay home if they come.

 Not feeling like riding outside and still want to donate to the cause?
 Hit the donate tab.